-Her latest book, However Long the Night: Molly Melching's Journey to Help Millions of African Girls and Women Triumph, is now in stores.
+Aimee Molloy is the author of However Long the Night: Molly Melching's Journey to Help Millions of African Girls and Women Triumph.
+She is also the co-author of several books, including Then They Came For Me, now a major motion picuture entitled Rosewater.

 Endorsed by Hillary Clinton and Jimmy Carter, However Long the Night tells the story of Molly Melching, an extraordinary woman whose determination to support thousands of African women in their efforts to end gender inequality has changed the lives of millions.